 Bachelor of Science in Kinesiology

 Kinesiology is the study of human motion, with a particular focus on improving health through movement.
 Most bachelor's degree programs for this field offer specialty areas to train students for specific career tracks; for example, a fitness concentration can prepare individuals to act as personal trainers, while an emphasis in education prepares graduates to teach physical education.
-Many applicants choose kinesiology programs in order to prepare for jobs in rehabilitation or physical therapy.
-Those who wish to enroll must have graduated from high school or earned a GED certificate.

 - Philosophy of physical activity